robert/robert.github.com/_posts/2100-01-01-systems-design.md

 It's dark outside and you're hungry.
 Is that pretty much it? you ask.

 "Oh god no," Kate replies, "we could keep going forever.
 But this is a pretty good start.
 It's helpful to have a broad understanding of a wide range of topics, but no one needs to know the details about everything.
-I find that once you know some basics you can keep picking up more basics and even some details as you go along."
+I find that once you know some basics you can keep picking up more basics and even a couple of details as you go along."

 You ask if Kate could perhaps continue to elaborate on her five-year vision for Steveslist tomorrow.